 What is the the APY for a Chase Savings Account?

-The current annual percentage yield (APY) for a Chase Savings Account is 0.1%, and interest is compounded and credited monthly, based on your daily collected balance.
+The current annual percentage yield (APY) is 0.1%.
+Interest is compounded and credited monthly, based on your daily collected balance.

 Do Chase Savings Accounts Have A Service Fee?

-Chase Savings has a monthly service fee of $5, while Chase Premier Savings has an associated $25 monthly fee.
-Monthly fees on these accounts can be waived if you meet certain criteria.
+Yes, there is a monthly service fee of $5 on the base savings account, while Chase Premier has a $25 monthly fee.
+But, the monthly fees on these accounts can be waived if you meet certain criteria.

-What is the Minimum Deposit to open a Chase Savings Account?
+What is the Minimum Deposit to open a savings account at Chase?

 How Do I Avoid Chase Savings Monthly Fees?